 A happy ending was imperative.
 I shouldn’t have bothered to write otherwise.
 I was determined that in fiction anyway two men should fall in love and remain in it for the ever and ever that fiction allows, and in this sense Maurice and Alec still roam in the greenwood. […] Happiness is its keynote–which by the way has had an unexpected result: it has made the book more difficult to publish.

 I found this quote captivating not only because it illustrates Forster’s political agenda when writing the novel, but also because it illustrates the infinite possibilities that can manifest with the creation and consumption of literary texts.
 Within the scope of the literary, elusive, abstract, and (sometimes) impossible concepts such as eternity and immortality can indeed become possibilities.
-Even though the purpose of this blog is educational, it is my hope that it is ultimately viewed as a celebration of the human imagination, the human condition, and the possibilities that literature can provide to the mind and the spirit.
+Even though the purpose of this blog is educational, it is my hope that it is ultimately viewed as a celebration of the human (and non-human) imagination.

-It is believed that all of the copyrighted material available in this blog qualifies for fair use, seeing as it focuses on criticism, research, and scholarship–and I get no money whatsoever from any of the ads or reviews in this blog.
+It is believed that all of the copyrighted material available in this blog qualifies for fair use, seeing as it focuses on criticism, research, and scholarship.
 If you believe that any of the content in this blog violates U.S. copyright laws, or if you own any of the content on this blog and you want it removed, please contact me by clicking in the About the Author section above.

 Last but not least, I’d like to thank all of the wonderful people who read and subscribe to this blog, and a very special thanks to those who have commented on posts or that have sent me personal emails.
-I hope you enjoy my blog, and I look forward to your comments and feedback!
+I hope you enjoy my blog, and I look forward to your comments, questions, and discussions!